The NFL may have its fair share of warts. But say this for the nearly 100-year league: It knows how to keep itself relevant year-round.

 And legalized sports betting, which the NFL ironically railed against for many years, should lend a significant helping hand moving forward.

-As much was evident on April 17 when the release of the league’s official 2019 schedule was piggybacked by another relevant set of numbers — Week 1 NFL lines at New Jersey sportsbooks.
+As much was evident in April when the release of the league’s official 2019 schedule was piggybacked by another relevant set of numbers — Week 1 NFL lines at New Jersey sportsbooks.

 NFL Week 1 Lines 2019

 Release of Week 1 lines becoming rite of spring

 Sure, each team’s slate of games for the upcoming season represent information of significant interest for its fans.
 But for sports bettors, the first point spreads, moneylines and over/unders of a new regular season are akin to the crack of the bat or smell of freshly cut grass baseball purists have waxed poetic about for years.